-Hear from recent graduates of the Pepperdine University Graziadio School of Business & Management’s online MBA program as they describe what it was like to study their MBA in an online environment.
+Hear from recent graduates of the Pepperdine University Graziadio School of Business online MBA program as they describe what it was like to study for their MBA in an online environment.

 Tara Clark: I think at this point I probably talk to my faculty and classmates more than I talk to my friends and my family.
 They’ve become a – we’ve all become a community at this point.
 So, you know, we talk more or less every day, if not on Google Hangout or a conference call, or via a text message.
 You know, we’re very open with our communication and that’s really built a nice network and a good support network as we go through the two years of the program.

 Jimmy Stewart: You work a lot of professors that just have really interesting back stories, to be able to talk about that at work or people who are interested in the program, to talk about, you know, some of the interesting things that your professors have done.
 And then the classmates are incredible to work with.
 They have very diverse career backgrounds and have done a lot of fantastic things and they’re fun to brag about as well.

 Piryanka Budiyan: Surprisingly, I never felt alone in the past two years because this program really provided a family structure for all of us.
 We met the faculty, we met our peers right in the beginning.
 We knew who each other was, and we were holding each other responsible and accountable for everything we did.
 Your advisors are constantly contacting you, just checking in to make sure that your last semester went ok.
 Your teachers will contact you or reach out to you if they know that something’s up or if they know that you’re looking for a career change or if you need some help or advice on that.
 They’re so open to giving you their advice and it’s amazing how helpful this entire team has been throughout the process.